rust-vmm/community/README.md

-The rust-vmm project is organized as a shared effort, shared ownership open-source project that includes (so far) contributors from Alibaba, AWS, Cloud Base, Crowdstrike, Intel, Google, Red Hat as well as individual contributors.
+The rust-vmm project is organized as a shared effort, shared ownership open-source project that includes (so far) contributors from Alibaba, AWS, Cloud Base, Crowdstrike, Intel, Google, Linaro, Red Hat as well as individual contributors.

 Each virtualization component lives in a separate GitHub repository under the